USWNT and Portland Thorns star Dunn announces pregnancy

 Morgan gave birth to her daughter Charlie in May 2020 and returned to the field last fall.

-Dunn appears likely to miss a good portion of the 2022 NWSL campaign with Portland, and her status is in doubt for World Cup qualifying with the USWNT, which is scheduled to begin in July 2022.
+Dunn appears likely to miss a good portion of the 2022 NWSL campaign with Portland, and her status is in doubt for World Cup qualifying with the USWNT, which is scheduled to take place in July 2022.